bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/index.md

 ### Course requirements

-The requirements for the class are attendance and active engagement during classes, and completion of projects and other assignments.
+The requirements for the class are attendance and active engagement during classes; and completion of assignments and projects.
 Evaluation will be as follows:

 - __Class engagement: 20%__
 - __Projects: 80%__

 Note that __class engagement__ will significantly affect your grade.
-Examples of class engagement
-  include: attending class; consistently and independently engaging in discussions, volunteering answers, making observations, talking to your group and classmates about the material; and engaging on Slack.
+Engagement does not mean having the right answers in class, but it means focusing and  working towards getting the right answers.
+Examples of class engagement include attending class and consistently and independently engaging in discussions during class, volunteering ideas and making observations, asking questions, working on the whiteboard, coming up with algorithms, drawng diagrams, talking to your peers about the material, and generally maintaining a focus on the class.

 **Communication:** Class communication will be entirely on Slack.
 You will need to monitor Slack for class updates, including possible cancellations or delays.
 The code to join Slack is posted on Canvas.